vladak/zerodisplay/README.md

 It looks like this: ![Magic enclosure](/magic_enclosure.jpg)

 The buttons are currently unused, might drill the holes for them one day, in order to be able to switch to e.g. a name-of-the-day display.
+Similarly, if the Pi tends to overheat, will have to drill some holes to the top of the enclosure.

 ## Install